TorchJD/torchjd/docs/source/examples/iwrm.rst

                 optimizer.step()

-        Here, we compute the Jacobian of per-sample losses with respect to the model parameters and use it to update the model such that no loss from the batch is (locally) negatively affected.
+        Here, we compute the Jacobian of the per-sample losses with respect to the model parameters and use it to update the model such that no loss from the batch is (locally) negatively affected.

     .. tab-item:: autogram (recommended)